JohnySeven/TWatchSK/README.md

 ### Date and Time
 - Tap the "four squares" icon, which takes you into the menu system.
 - Tap the "Clock" menu item and you'll see the "Time settings" screen.
-- Select the proper setting for "Show 24 hour time".
+- Select the desired setting for "Show 24 hour time".
 - Tap the first field - the "hour" field - and the screen changes to a keyboard with numbers.
 - Enter the current hour, then tap the checkmark key.
 (The "Del" key can be used to backspace over whatever you have already entered.)
 - The screen will change back to the "Time settings" screen, with the hour correctly set.